YQL Query Language Reference

 where rank(a contains "A", b contains "B", c contains "C")

 It's also useful in hybrid search use cases.
 See blog post for usage examples.
-For example, retrieve using the nearestNeighbor query operator as the first argument and have matching features calculated for the the other arguments.
+For example, retrieve using the nearestNeighbor query operator as the first argument and have matching features calculated for the other arguments.

 where rank(nearestNeighbor(field, queryVector), a contains "A", b contains "B", c contains "C")